telefonicaid/iotagent-ul/docs/installationguide.md

 -   **durable**: durable queue flag (default is `false`).
 -   **retries**: Number of AMQP connection error retries (default is 5).
 -   **retryTime**: Time between AMQP connection retries (default is 5 seconds).
+-   **rejectUnauthorized** set to `false` if using a self-signed certificate. (default is `true`).
+Beware that you are exposing yourself to man in the middle attacks, so it is a configuration that is not recommended for production environments.

 #### HTTP Binding configuration